Mohamad-collab-source/practice/README.md

 # practice
-it is for practice purpose.
+it is for practice purpose..